ty-elastic/intheirownwords/README.md

 ### Setup environment vars

-Create a file named `env.vars` in the `/home/ubuntu/intheirownwords/` directory on the EC2 instance with the following environment variables:
+Create a file named `env.vars` in the `/home/ubuntu/intheirownwords/` directory on the EC2 instance with the following environment variables (do not wrap the values in quotes):

 ```
 # for media storage